quirkles/object-transform/README.md

 ## So, I still have to write all these functions?
 Isn't that what I have to do anyway?

 Aha!
-I was hoping youd ask (I mean, I'm the one writing these questions so...) this library provides a bunch of helpers which makes writing those functions you need super easy and super concise!
+I was hoping you'd ask (I mean, I'm the one writing these questions so...) this library provides a bunch of helpers which makes writing those functions you need super easy and super concise!

 A quick note here too, If the value is *anything other than a function* then it will just be set as value of the corresponding key in the final object.